xima-media/xima-typo3-content-planner/README.md

 # Configuration

+Feature toggles are available, see `ext_localconf.php` for configuration options.

-The content planner abilities are part of a custom permission and needed to be granted to the dedicated user group(s) (except admins).
+The content planner abilities are part of a **custom permission** and needed to be granted to the dedicated user group/s (except admins).

-Every user can disable the content planner features in the user settings.
+Every user can easily disable the content planner features in the user settings.

 ## License